tiagoantao/virtual-core/docs/install.rst

 #.
 Use the wizard to configure the most complicated stuff: ``./run_wizard.sh``
 #.
 Create a virtual network called `virtual_core` ``docker network create virtual_core``. **Make sure this is configured everytime you start the system**
 #.
 Create a directory that will store all your docker volumes.
 This might need to be very big.
+Lets call this your base directory.
 #. ``cp etc/hosts.sample etc/hosts`` (you will want to edit this in the future)
+#.
+Make sure all variables on ``ansible/`` are correctly defined, especially on the common role
+#. ``python src/create_directory_structure.py <base_directory>``
 #. ``cd _instance/ansible; ansible-playbook --ask-pass -i ../../etc/hosts main.yml``

 .. _the most recent version: http://docs.ansible.com/ansible/intro_installation.html